SecretFoundation/docs/docs/protocol/encryption-specs.md

   - `consensus_seed_exchange_pubkey`
   - `consensus_io_exchange_pubkey`

-# Node Startup
+# Node startup

 When a full node resumes its participation in the network, it reads `consensus_seed` from `$HOME/.sgx_secrets/consensus_seed.sealed` and again does [key derivation](#Key-Derivation) as outlined above.

-# New Node Registration
+# New node registration

 A new node wants to join the network as a full node.